MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-0.10.0/context-persistence.md

 Azure PowerShell uses _Azure PowerShell context objects_ (Azure contexts) to hold subscription and authentication information.
 If you have more than one subscription, Azure contexts let you select the subscription to run Azure PowerShell cmdlets on.
 Azure contexts are also used to store sign-in information across multiple PowerShell sessions and run background tasks.

 This article covers managing Azure contexts, not the management of subscriptions or accounts.
-If you're looking to manage users, subscriptions, tenants, or other account information, see the [Azure Active Directory](/azure/active-directory) documentation.
+If you're looking to manage users, subscriptions, tenants, or other account information, see the [Microsoft Entra ID](/azure/active-directory) documentation.
 To learn about using contexts for running background or parallel tasks, see [Use Azure PowerShell cmdlets in PowerShell jobs](using-psjobs.md) after becoming familiar with Azure contexts.

 ## Overview of Azure context objects